Microfilariae in Humans (Online CE Course)

 • A hydrocele is one of the four commonly encountered clinical presentations of lymphatic filariasis in humans.
 What is a hydrocele?

-• Less frequently, chyluria may be present in the clinical presentation of lymphatic filariasis in humans.
+• Less frequently, chyluria may be found in the clinical presentation of lymphatic filariasis in humans.
 What is chyluria?

 • Useful Diagnostic Methods